sphinx-labs/sphinx/packages/plugins/README.md

 # ChugSplash Hardhat plugin

-ChugSplash is a modern smart contract deployment system that lets you to define your deployments inside of a configuration file instead of writing scripts.
+ChugSplash is a smart contract deployment tool that lets you define your deployments declaratively inside of a single configuration file.
+No deployment scripts necessary.
 ChugSplash automatically verifies your source code on Etherscan and generates deployment artifacts in the same format as hardhat-deploy.

 ## Installation
 Install the ChugSplash packages.